cloudnative-pg/docs/versioned_docs/version-1.25/bootstrap.md

 The source cluster must be defined in the `externalClusters` section, identified by `name` (our recommendation is to use the same `name` of the origin cluster).

-:::important
+:::info[Important]
     By default the `recovery` method strictly uses the `name` of the cluster in the `externalClusters` section to locate the main folder of the backup data within the object store, which is normally reserved for the name of the server.
-Backup plugins provide ways to specify a different one.
-For example, the Barman Cloud Plugin provides the [`serverName` parameter](https://cloudnative-pg.io/plugin-barman-cloud/docs/parameters/)
-    (by default assigned to the value of `name` in the external cluster definition).
+You can specify a different one with the `barmanObjectStore.serverName` property (by default assigned to the value of `name` in the external cluster definition).
 :::

 ### Bootstrap from a backup (`recovery`)